Penalised spline estimation of covariate-specific time-dependent ROC curves: Covariate-Specific Time-Dependent ROC Curve

 To estimate $S_T\left(\cdot \mid y, \boldsymbol{x}\right)$ we assume a regression-type model for the conditional hazard function $\lambda\left(t \mid y, \boldsymbol{x}\right)$ and make use of the following equality

 More precisely, and in its more general specification, we consider a model of the form

 where $\boldsymbol{x}_a$, $\boldsymbol{x}_b$, and $\boldsymbol{x}_d$ denote subsets of the $q$ covariates in $\boldsymbol{x}$, and $h_{\{\cdot\}}$ and $f_{\{\cdot\}}$ represent generic functional forms corresponding to different types of effects.
 Our proposal is flexible in the types of covariates it can accommodate, including both categorical and continuous variables, and more importantly, in the types of functional effects it allows.
 Beyond the standard linear and parametric effects considered in previous proposals, our approach permits smooth nonlinear effects of continuous variables in one or more dimensions (i.e., involving one or more variables), as well as smooth varying-coefficient terms.
-Notably, in \eqref{hazard_gam} we explicitly allow for time-varying effects of the biomarker and of (some) continuous or categorical covariates, through $f_{Y,T}$ and $f_{b,T}$, respectively, thereby accommodating non-proportional hazards.
-The smooth functions are specified using penalised regression splines.
-Since penalised splines are also central to estimating $F_Y\left(\cdot \mid \boldsymbol{x} \right)$, further details are deferred to Section \ref{smooth_fun}.
+The specification of these smooth functions relies on penalised regression splines.
+Since penalised splines are also a key component for estimating $F_Y\left(\cdot \mid \boldsymbol{x} \right)$, we defer the details to Section \ref{smooth_fun} below.
+Furthermore, note that in \eqref{hazard_gam} we explicitly include the possibility of time-varying effects of the biomarker and of (some) continuous/categorical covariates through $f_{Y,T}$ and $f_{b,T}$, respectively.
+By incorporating these time-varying effects, we allow our regression modelling approach to accommodate non-proportional hazards.

 Estimation of model \eqref{hazard_gam} is based on the Piecewise Exponential (Additive) Model \citep[PEM/PAM,][]{Friedman82, Bender18}.
 Through a data augmentation strategy, the PEM/PAM framework enables (penalised) Poisson-maximum likelihood estimation of model \eqref{hazard_gam} in the presence of censored observations.
 We outline the high-level idea of the PEM/PAM and refer the reader to \cite{Friedman82} and \cite{Bender18} for further details.
 Assuming non-informative censoring and conditional independence between observations, it can be shown that the full unpenalised log-likelihood \citep[][Chapter 3]{cox1988} is